 Conversion rate optimisation can be an overwhelming prospect.
 It's a lot to think about.
 Some of the strategies you could try might seem daunting.
 But that doesn't mean they won't work.
 You might find that some of the strategies you've tried in the past haven't worked for you because you weren't applying them correctly.
 You've just been focusing on the wrong things.

 Conversion rate optimisation is one of the most important parts of marketing.
-It uses various strategies to improve your website’s conversion rate.
+It uses various strategies to improve your website's conversion rate.
 A reasonable conversion rate is the number of people who perform an action on your website divided by the total number of people who visit your website.
-It is a crucial part of your overall marketing strategy because it allows you to understand how well your marketing campaigns are working.
+It is a crucial part of your overall marketing strategy because it lets you understand how well your marketing campaigns work.